 Work experience program designed to help accounting students apply classroom information on the job.
 Designed to make the work experience a learning experience so that the student will be able to better understand the practical application of accounting techniques.
-Complete of one semester of Accounting, Business, or Economics courses is recommend.
-(Prerequisites: None).
+Completion of one semester of Accounting, Business, or Economics courses is recommended.
+(Prerequisites: None.
+Other Requirements: Signed internship agreement).